An injectivity theorem with multiplier ideal sheaves of singular metrics with transcendental singularities: Abstract

 \section{Abstract}

-The purpose of this paper is to establish an injectivity theorem with multiplier ideal sheaves of singular metrics.
-This result is a generalization of various injectivity and vanishing theorems.
-To treat transcendental singularities, after regularizing a given singular metric, we study the asymptotic behavior of the harmonic forms with respect to a family of the regularized metrics.
-Moreover we give a method to obtain $L^{2}$-estimates of solutions of the $\dbar$-equation, by using the $\rm{\check{C}}$ech complex.
+The purpose of this paper is to establish an injectivity theorem generalized to pseudo-effective line bundles with transcendental (non-algebraic) singular hermitian metrics and multiplier ideal sheaves.
 As an application, we obtain a Nadel type vanishing theorem.
+For the proof, we study the asymptotic behavior of the harmonic forms with respect to a family of regularized metrics, and give a method to obtain $L^{2}$-estimates of solutions of the $\dbar$-equation by using the de Rham-Weil isomorphism between the $\dbar$-cohomology and the $\rm{\check{C}}$ech cohomology.